-8.1 Level of non-standard contracts in PY20
+8.1 Level of non-standard contracts in PY2021

-As noted above, First Gas has been seeking to reduce the number of non-standard contracts on the distribution network.
+As noted above, Firstgas has been seeking to reduce the number of non-standard contracts on the distribution network.
 We currently have 17 active non-standard customers, two of which are considered to be equivalent to direct connects to the Transmission network.
 We recover revenue from the remaining 15 non-standard consumers.
-14 of the non-standard consumers have discounts on standard pricing due to the criteria in 8.3 below, whilst 1 customer has higher than standard pricing to recover investment costs required to provide distribution services to that customer.
+15 of the non-standard consumers have discounts on standard pricing due to the criteria in 8.3 below, whilst 2 customers have higher than standard pricing to recover investment costs required to provide distribution services to those customers.